-Bonus room, flex room, rec room, multi-purpose room, loft… Whatever you choose to call it, an extra room in your house can come in handy—especially since we’re spending more time at home these days!
+Bonus room, flex room, rec room, multi-purpose room, loft… Whatever you choose to call it, an extra room in your house can come in handy!
 Following are five creative ways to use these versatile spaces.

-With many people working from home and attending online school, the demand for home office space has grown.
+Since more and more people are working from home and attending online school, the demand for home office space has grown.
 Some houses (especially new homes) offer a study or a den that’s well suited for this purpose, but others require a little more creativity.
 Before you sacrifice a dining room or bedroom, explore your options in the finished basement or loft.

 See more workspace ideas: 6 Work-from-home Solutions

 Even if you don’t currently work from home, a home office could save your coffee table from disappearing under the clutter of household bills and homework!

 Tired of trying to hide a TV in your formal living room?
 Give it its own space!
 A media room can be as simple as a sitting area with a television, or as elaborate as a miniature movie theater—complete with projector, surround sound, rows of theater seats, curtains and a popcorn machine.
 Plus, a movie marathon is a wonderful way to occupy kids when the local multiplex isn’t an option!